-Our relationalist account of the moral significance of use says that one individual's use of another suffices to establish a morally significant relationship and thus affects the obligations of the user (as well as the usee).
+Our relationalist account of the moral significance of use says that one individual's use of another establishes a morally significant relationship and thus affects the obligations of the user (as well as the usee).
 When one individual A uses another individual B, then A and B together become a unit that acts in pursuit of whatever purpose A is using B to pursue, and this means that A and B together become a group agent, or so we will argue.
-This group agent is a collective in our sense (specifically, it has reasons for action; we argue in the book that all group agents are collectives but not all collectives are group agents).
-The formation of this type of collective is the mechanism by which use produces a relationship on our account.
-We argue on the basis of these views that use is not intrinsically wrong, even though use can change our obligations in such a way as to problematize actions that would otherwise be morally innocuous

-(Streiffer and Killoren 2019; Killoren and Streiffer 2020).
-(Our account of the moral significance of use is introduced in this chapter, but is developed in much more detail later in Part II.)
+This group agent is a collective in our sense (specifically, it has reasons for action; we argue that all group agents are collectives but not all collectives are group agents).
+The formation of this type of collective is the mechanism by which use produces a relationship.
+We argue on the basis of these views that use is not intrinsically wrong, even though use can change our obligations in such a way as to problematize actions that would otherwise be morally innocuous (Streiffer and Killoren 2019; Killoren and Streiffer 2020).
+(Our account of the moral significance of use is introduced in this chapter but is developed in more detail in Part II.)

-Relationalism's account of conflict among moral obligations is as follows.
+Relationalism's account of conflicting moral obligations is as follows.
 Moral obligations come into conflict for some individual agent A in two sorts of cases.
-First, it might be that a single collective produces conflicting obligations for A. For example, suppose A is part of a family: A is the mother of two children, B1 and B2.
+First, it might be that a single collective produces conflicting obligations for A. For example, suppose A is a member of a family: A is the mother of two children, B1 and B2.
 Then it may be that A, as B1's mother, has an obligation to B1 that conflicts with a different obligation that A has to B2 as B2's mother (as in the tragic story of Sophie's Choice).
 Call this an intra-collective deontic conflict.

-Second, it might be that A is a member of two different collectives, and these collectives produce different obligations for A. For example, perhaps A is part of a family but is also a part of a nation, and A has conflicting obligations stemming from her role in these two different collectives (as in Sartre's famous example of a student deciding whether to stay home and care for a parent or fight in a war).
+Second, it might be that A is a member of two different collectives, and these collectives produce different obligations for A. For example, perhaps A is a member of a family but is also a member of a nation, and A has conflicting obligations stemming from her role in these two different collectives (as in Sartre's famous example of a student deciding whether to stay home and care for a parent or fight in a war).
 Call this an inter-collective deontic conflict.

 We'll argue that these distinctions between different forms of moral conflict allow relationalism to provide the basis of a textured and intuitively attractive view of how agents should consider and navigate moral conflicts.
-We are particularly keen to argue that the relationalist account of such conflicts is fuller and more explanatory than widely discussed accounts given by ethical pluralists such as W.D.
-Ross.
-Ross famously holds that conflicts among prima facie duties can be resolved only through careful reflection-and he provides no useful guidance about how to proceed when engaging in such reflection.
-When it comes to questions about how to handle these sorts of conflicts, we'll argue that our view allows us to offer quite a bit more practical guidance than Ross.
-Yet our view also has one of the key advantages of Ross's view: Our view, like Ross's view, and unlike utilitarianism, does not imply that moral conflicts can be easily resolved by purely mechanical application of a principle; our view preserves the possibility that finding a resolution in cases of moral conflict requires a form of reflection that is not fully guided by any principles and that can be extremely difficult and even agonizing.
+We are particularly keen to argue that the relationalist account of such conflicts is fuller and more explanatory than widely discussed accounts given by ethical pluralists such as W. D. Ross.
+Ross famously holds that conflicts among prima facie duties can be resolved only through careful reflection-and he provides no useful guidance about how such reflection should proceed.
+Our view allows us to offer quite a bit more practical guidance than Ross.
+Yet our view also has one of the key advantages of Ross's view: Our view, like Ross's view, and unlike utilitarianism, does not imply that moral conflicts can always be resolved by purely mechanical application of a single principle; our view preserves the possibility that finding a resolution in cases of moral conflict requires a form of reflection that is not fully guided by any principles and that can be extremely difficult and even agonizing.